 women found Henry of Navarre irresistible.
 But he was never faithful for long.
-Marked for death by a Catholic count who saw in him the rallying point of Huguenot fortunes, Henry took his pleasures where he found he began to change, and the man who rode to Paris to play the part of bridegroom in the "Blood-red Wedding" was alert for treachery.
+Marked for death by a Catholic count who saw in him the rallying point of Huguenot fortunes, Henry took his pleasures where he found

 A father at 15, he was sent to become a soldier under the great Coligny but still found time for love affairs.
-Yet when his mother died mysteriously, had more mistresses than any King of France, he passed lightly from one to another.
+Yet when his mother died mysteriously,